Download pdf : supplier Quality Assurance Manual

 Confidentiality obligations will remain valid during five (5) years after the termination of the business relationship.

 The signature of a non-disclosure agreement between EFI AUTOMOTIVE and the supplier shall cancel and replace the present provisions.

 The supplier shall be able to make useful suggestions during the design phase by fulfilling thus its obligation of advice.
 The supplier is integrated into a new project as far upstream as possible to ensure the best adequacy between the definition of the product and the possibilities and capabilities of the processes.

 The objective is to start mass production in the best conditions and to manufacture “right first time”.

 In the context of ISO 26262 (functional safety), a “Development Interface Agreement” will be established to define responsibilities of the 2 parties in the life cycle activities Safety and evidence or work-product that must be exchanged.
 During the development activities, the supplier shall report each anomaly in their area of responsibility or in that of their subcontractors.

-This planning will be delivered by the supplier with a price offer.
+The product development planning will be sent by the supplier with a price offer.
 The supplier planning shall include the important steps (delivery model, prototype, launch series tools and means of controls, the file Quality Assurance, internal audit, manufacturing process audit, full rate production day with EFI AUTOMOTIVE …)

-EFI AUTOMOTIVE asks the supplier the return of acknowledgment signed and development planning before any order confirmation.
+EFI AUTOMOTIVE asks the supplier to return the product development planning before any confirmation of purchase order.

 Before the issuance of any order, a contract shall be concluded between EFI AUTOMOTIVE and the supplier in a view to check that EFI AUTOMOTIVE ‘s requirements have been accepted and approved and that the supplier is able to satisfy them.